Essential Online Marketing Advice for Small and Startup Law Firms

-Great keyword research can be done using a variety of tools like Ahrefs, Keyword Keg, SEMRush and many others.
+Great keyword research can be done using various tools like Ahrefs, Keyword Keg, SEMRush, and many others.
 Below is a screenshot from Keyword Keg.

 It’s typically best to start with a list of keywords you know you want to rank for.
 For example, a personal injury firm might want to rank for Car Accident Lawyer or Dog Bite Lawyer.
 Here are a few more tips you can use to generate more keyword ideas: